 Dual Pixel CMOS AF

 Each pixel on the Dual Pixel CMOS sensor has two independent photodiodes (the parts of the sensor that record light intensity or brightness).
 The camera's processor compares the signals from the two photodiodes, and if they match, it knows that this area of the image is in focus.
 If there is any deviation between them, it looks at pairs of photodiodes across a group of pixels, and can then calculate which direction the lens needs to be adjusted to achieve sharp focus, and how much focus adjustment is required.
-In this way, Dual Pixel CMOS AF phase-detection focusing usually requires less trial-and-error and is more effective than contrast detection.
+In this way, Dual Pixel CMOS AF phase-detection focusing usually requires less trial-and-error and is more effective than the contrast detection system used in older DSLRs.

-What's more, where other AF systems use only a limited number of dedicated individual pixels for phase-detect AF, Dual Pixel CMOS AF uses every pixel on the imaging sensor, which means that the active AF area covers in effect the entire image frame.
-It also gives the camera a significant advantage for tracking a subject around the frame, because there are no gaps between the AF points.
+What's more, where other AF systems use only a limited number of dedicated individual pixels for phase-detect AF, Dual Pixel CMOS AF uses every pixel on the imaging sensor.
+This means that the active AF area covers in effect the entire image frame.
+It also gives the camera a significant advantage for tracking a subject around the frame, as there are no gaps between the AF points.
 It offers huge advantages for video, including smooth tracking of moving subjects and dazzling pull focus effects with touch screen control, and the technology is used in Canon's Cinema EOS professional cine cameras.

 Autofocus modes